Pirates vs. Mets MLB Betting Odds, Trends & Prediction

 Pirates vs. Mets MLB Betting Trends

-The total has gone OVER in 5 of NY Mets’ last 7 games

-The total has gone OVER in 4 of Pittsburgh’s last 5 games when playing on the road against NY Mets
+Pirates are 3-11 SU in their last 14 games against NY Mets.

-Over/Under has gone OVER in 4 of NY Mets’ last 5 games when playing at home against Pittsburgh
+Mets are 9-2 SU in their last 11 games played on a Wednesday when playing at home.

-The total has gone UNDER in 20 of Pittsburgh’s last 28 games played on a Tuesday when on the road
+Pirates are 2-9 SU in their last 11 games when playing on the road against NY Mets.

 Pirates vs. Mets MLB BETTING PREDICTION